AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/difference-between-a-google-analytics-conversion-and-a-buyer-touchpoint.md

 Most marketers configure their conversions as "Destination Goals," meaning that they usually create a thank you page after a form to consider that a formal conversion.

-What this means, is that Google will consider Thank You page views as a conversion.
+What this means, is that Google considers Thank You page views as a conversion.
 From a Google Analytics standpoint, this is a realization most marketers are OK with.

-However, Buyer Touchpoints act very differently.
+However, Buyer Touchpoints act differently.

 **How do Buyer Touchpoints differ?**

 [!DNL Marketo Measure] JavaScript tracks session data and form submissions on all forms of a particular site.
 There's no need to code goals from a [!DNL Marketo Measure] standpoint.
 This process is automatic.
-For form submissions, [!DNL Marketo Measure] reports a form completion every time an anonymous user fills out information fields on a particular form and also clicks on the form submission button. [!DNL Marketo Measure] doesn't need a thank you page to record the form submission.
+For form submissions, [!DNL Marketo Measure] reports a form completion every time an anonymous user fills out information fields on a particular form and also clicks the form submission button. [!DNL Marketo Measure] doesn't need a thank you page to record the form submission.

-[!DNL Marketo Measure] will create a form touchpoint when:
+[!DNL Marketo Measure] creates a form touchpoint when:

 * A lead/contact that is associated to those conversions appear in your CRM.
 * The [!DNL Marketo Measure] JS is present on the web pages containing the form.
-* A form is submitted within a 30 min session.
+* A form is submitted within a 30-min session.

-[!DNL Marketo Measure] will ignore Destination Google Analytic conversions when:
+[!DNL Marketo Measure] ignores Destination Google Analytic conversions when:

 * A bot submits forms on a website (these bots usually don't make it into a client's CRM).
 * A user submits more forms after their first form submission. [!DNL Marketo Measure] will only push the first conversion from that session.
-* The user clicks on the form submission multiple times. [!DNL Marketo Measure] will only consider the first form submission.
+* The user clicks the form submission multiple times. [!DNL Marketo Measure] will only consider the first form submission.
-* The user re-loads the thank you page multiple times.
+* The user reloads the thank you page multiple times.
 * The user is using any Ad Blocking tools.

-As you can see there are fundamental differences between what GA and [!DNL Marketo Measure] consider a conversion to be.
-Therefore, it will be very likely that the number of conversions and the number of form Touchpoints will differ.
+As you can see that there are fundamental differences between what GA and [!DNL Marketo Measure] consider a conversion to be.
+Therefore, it is likely that the number of conversions and the number of form Touchpoints differ.